jjfiv/cs145-f2021/src/syllabus.md

 We will install [Thonny](https://thonny.org/) - a program to help us learn to write Python in the first week and use it throughout the course.
 There are installers for Mac, Windows, & Linux.

-If you have any trouble getting this installed, reach out in Slack or in Tutoring hours.
+If you have any trouble getting this installed, reach out to me in lab or in Tutoring hours.

 #### Online Python Access